AdityaKhatavkar/Demo/README.md

 # Demo
-This is my first Git Ripository
+This is my first Git Ripository.
 Author - Aditya Khatavkar